nathanamorin/local-podcasts/README.md

 # Local Podcasts

 A fully self hosted podcast manager.
 Download & save the full history of a podcast on a local server for fast access & play with the Local Podcasts PWA.
-This does not currently save podcasts to your device but only saves on the local server, so will not provide offline / remote access when not on your home network.
+This does not currently save podcasts to your device but only saves podcasts on the local server, so will not provide offline / remote access when not on your home network.

 # Installation